quantling/create_vtl_corpus/docs/source/usage.rst

 and for large corpora this is absolutely necessary.
 However it is not enabled by default, to enable it use the ``--use_mp`` flag.
 For multiprocessing melspectrograms are added to the  dataframe afterwards without multiprocessing.
 This however can take some time so only do it if necessary and if you need our kind of melspectrogram :ref:`Melspectrograms`.
-Melspectrograms can begenerated afterwards too however with the information available in the dataframe.
+Melspectrograms can be generated afterwards too however with the information available in the dataframe.

 CreateCorpus Class